 A legacy of the Vietnam War

 The massive bombings carried out during the Vietnam War left Laos heavily contaminated with explosive remnants of war.
-Hundreds of millions of submunitions were dropped across the country, around one third of which are estimated to have failed to explode on impact.
+Hundreds of millions of submunitions were dropped across the country, around one-third of which are estimated to have failed to explode on impact.
 This contamination continues to endanger daily life: more than 20,000 people have been killed or injured since the end of the war, the majority of them children.
 In rural areas, where communities depend on rice cultivation, explosive ordnance hampers agricultural work and worsens food insecurity.

 Our impact in Laos